 ARTICLE 30 – SALARY

-The parties adopt the revised pay plan (see Appendix B) effective July 1, 2013.
-The initial Step placement for employees within the revised plan will be the next higher step in the salary schedule that represents a minimum of two percent (2.00%) increase from the employee’s current base pay.
-If the resulting value exceeds the 6th step of the new salary schedule, the employee will be placed at the 6th step, Employees whose current base pay exceeds the new 6th step of the pay plan will remain unadjusted.

-Effective July 1, 2014, all employees’ salary schedules up to Step 6 in Appendix A shall be increased by the U.S. City Average, CPI-U for April – April, with a minimum of 1.50% and a maximum of 3.25%.
-The Performance Range, as identified in the EPPP below, will then be increased by an additional 10% above Step 6.

-Effective July 1, 2015, all employees’ salary schedules up to Step 6 in Appendix A shall be increased by the U.S. City Average, CPI-U for April – April, with a minimum of 1.50% and a maximum of 3.25%.
-The Performance Range, as identified in the EPPP below, will then be increased by an additional 10% above Step 6.
+Effective October 1, 2016 (Payroll Date of September 26, 2016), the Salary Schedule in the Appendix A will become effective.

+An employee’s initial placement in the new Salary Schedule will be at the nearest higher step within the new grade based on their existing assigned classification.

+2017 COLA: Effective July 1, 2017, Step 1 for each classification of the Salary Schedule will be increased by 1.5%.
+Remaining steps will be adjusted to reflect a difference of 5% between each step.
+See Appendix B.

+2018 COLA: Effective July 1, 2018, Step 1 for each classification of the Salary Schedule will be increased by 2.5%.
+Remaining steps will be adjusted to reflect a difference of 5% between each step.
+See Appendix C.

-Exceptional Performance Pay Program (EPPP)
+Performance Pay Program (PPP)

-The City has interest in providing for a performance pay program for the purpose of rewarding the exceptional performance of employees who achieve results that improve City services.
+The City has interest in providing for a performance pay program for the purpose of rewarding the performance of employees who achieve results that improve City services.
 This program is intended to promote excellence in public service through the recognition of employee achievement in the form of a discretionary, time-limited, reward of additional compensation.
 It is the intention of the program to improve employee engagement in the City’s mission.

-The City’s existing pay ranges for COBEA members are considered appropriate for compensating employees up to the point of full competence in their respective positions.
-Employees may be granted merit increases pursuant to Article 13 up to Step 6 of the new pay plan as shown in Appendix B.
+The City’s existing pay grades for COBEA members are considered appropriate for compensating employees up to the point of full competence in their respective positions.
+Employees may be granted performance based step increases pursuant to Article 13 up to Step 6 of the new pay plan as shown in the Appendix.

-The performance pay program will allow for up to an additional 10% (ten percent) of salary compensation for exceptional performance payable at the sole discretion of the City.
-Payment may be added to the sixth step of each classification for the awarded employee in the COBEA pay plan at the sole discretion of the City for a period of up to one year.
-Only employees who are at Step 6 are eligible for the EPPP.
+The performance pay program will allow for up to an additional 10% (ten percent) of salary compensation for performance payable at the sole discretion of the City.
+Payment may be added to the sixth step of each classification for the awarded employee in COBEA pay plan at the sole discretion of the City for a period of up to one year.
+Only employees who are at Step 6 are eligible for the PPP.
 The City retains the sole discretion to determine a) if awards will be made to the employee and b) the amount of each award (award will be calculated on a percentage basis of total wages earned consistent with FLSA practices).
 The City retains the sole discretion to discontinue the award decision at any point in time.
 All decisions made by the City pursuant to the pay-for-performance program will not be subject to the grievance procedure contained in Article 11.

 City of Bend Employees Association City of Bend